md-riaz/wc-manual-pay/API.md

 Check that:
 1. Provider name matches exactly (case-sensitive)
 2. Transaction ID matches exactly
-3. Amount matches order total (within 0.01)
+3. Amount matches order total within the tolerance defined by the auto-verify mode (0.01 strict / 5.00 lenient)
 4. Currency matches order currency
-5. Transaction is within 72 hours
+5. Transaction is within the configured verification window (or the window is disabled)
 6. Transaction hasn't been used already

 ### Authentication Failures